-7.16.
+7.28.
 Availability of Aircraft Outside of Service Period

-Provide general information regarding the projected availability of contracted Aircraft outside the likely Service Period(s) (e.g. for Aerial Firefighting during "shoulder" seasons, for other emergency operations and activities such as flood or storm relief, or for routine training and familiarisation exercises).
+Provide general information regarding the projected availability of contracted Aircraft outside the likely Service Period(s) (e.g. for Aerial Firefighting during "shoulder" seasons, for other emergency operations and activities such as flood or storm relief, or for routine training and familiarisation exercises and other emergency events throughout the year).

-7.17.
+7.29.
 Fuelling Facilities / Refueller